Azure/Azure-Landing-Zones/docs/content/accelerator/upgradeguide.md

 6. If the new version of the accelerator has any new variables, you will be prompted to enter those manually if you haven't supplied them in an input file.
 7. The module will then run the Terraform `init` and `apply` and you will see a success message once it completes.

+{{< hint type="note" >}}
-> NOTE: As per the important notes above.
+As per the important notes above.
 If the new version of the accelerator starter module has any changes to the files it creates, it may fail due to branch protection rules.
 If this happens, you will need to manually disable the branch protection rules and then re-run the `Deploy-Accelerator` command.
+{{< /hint >}}